 Just look at that lousy internal construction.
 Cartridge is mounted on this intermittent sliding plate, all flapping in a breeze.
 I won’t even start implying any resonance issues here, it’s ridiculous.
 People in tonearms R&D are going to great lengths nowadays with Solid Works and frequency analysis simulations and there is this thing…

 After potting that moving plate in epoxy, I test fitted this contemporary work of art, and still wasn’t satisfied.
 There was still plenty of movement left.
-Actually, there is a none adjustable adapter version TK 14(24) from Dual, and you can still buy them, but they have a same problem!
+Actually, there is a non adjustable adapter version TK 14(24) from Dual, and you can still buy them, but they have a same problem!
 Even when locked in place, there still is a considerable axial movement left, which renders any cartridge alignment useless.
 To solve this problem, I made an additional insert.
 Now, when locked in place, adapter is centered on a handle axle and sits there like a rock.
 Just the way it should.

 Ever wondered what happens over 30 years to a rubber suspension of cantilever?
 Wonder no more !
 Here it is.

 Now how about that VTA ?
 Even with those massive shims, it’s still not entirely where it’s suppose to be.
 Photos were made during playback of a record with 2g of tracking force.
-That’s more then 1.5g max recommended for M75G II.
+That’s more then the 1.5g max recommended for M75G II.
 In fact old stylus was not worn and it sounded ok I guess, but that suspension was gone.
 Luckily, you can still get N75G2 stylus replacements for a sensible price, so I went and ordered one.
 Seller assured me, that it will be a reasonably fresh direct replacement.

 This should serve as a warning for all those lovers of “original” cartridges.